ndrean/Solid-components/README.md

 # Pattern for customized functional components with SolidJS

-This work is 100% based on the following repo: <https://github.com/FredericHeem/mdlean>
+This work is 100% based on [the following repo](https://github.com/FredericHeem/mdlean).

 ## Status